Laxenade/Aria2FTP/README.md

 # Aria2FTP

-The program is used to download a file from a ftp server against some queries, it is done by periodically polling the server.
+The program is used to download (using aria2) a file from a ftp server against some queries, it is done by periodically polling the server.

 ## How to run